A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

-\end{definition} Although from a practical point of view the difference is not substantial, mathematically the Perturb-One stability is weaker than the Leave-One-Out stability.
-Roughly speaking, perturb-one stability only requires each individual sample point contributes a small proportion in the output, while leave-one-out stability also requires continuity with respect to sample size.
+Although from a practical point of view the difference is not substantial, mathematically the Perturb-One stability is weaker than the Leave-One-Out stability.
+Roughly speaking, Perturb-One Stability only requires that each individual sample point contributes a small proportion to the output, while Leave-One-Out stability also requires continuity with respect to sample size.
 In particular, a simple application of triangle inequality implies that the PO-$L_q$ stability is no larger than twice the LOO-$L_q$ stability . \begin{proposition}[LOO Stability $\Rightarrow$ PO Stability] $\S_{q,n}^{\rm po}(h)\le 2\S_{q,n}^{\rm loo}(h)$. \end{proposition} Conversely, PO-$L_q$ stability does not necessarily imply LOO-$L_q$ stability.
 For example, consider the following $h$ which does not use the auxiliary input:

-Clearly $h$ satisfies PO-$L_q$ stability at rate $O(1/n)$ whenever $\|X_1\|_{q}<\infty$ but $h$ does not satisfy LOO-$L_q$ stability at the same rate.
+Clearly, $h$ satisfies PO-$L_q$ stability at rate $O(1/n)$ whenever $\|X_1\|_{q}<\infty$ but $h$ does not satisfy LOO-$L_q$ stability at the same rate.